Marital Rape Law in Nepal – All the Information You Need to Know

 If the husband commits rape to the wife, he shall be liable to punishment with imprisonment not exceeding five years according to the Muluki Criminal Code 2074.

-What are the conditions that are not considered as marital relations in existence?
+What are the conditions that are not considered marital relations in existence in Nepal?

-Following conditions are not considered as marital relation in existence:
+The following conditions are not considered marital relations in existence:

 1. Separated from the husband and a suit for a share of the family property has been instituted.

-2. Living separately from her husband and has taken her share of the property.
+2. She lives separately from her husband and has taken her share of the property.

 3. A suit for divorce with the husband has been instituted.